-Upcycling is an innovative approach that involves recovering existing materials such as unused fabrics or clothing and transforming them into products of better quality or with greater utility than their original state.
-In Canada, this practice is gaining popularity, as part of a broader approach to sustainability and waste reduction.
+Upcycling is an innovative approach that involves recovering existing materials such as unused fabrics or clothing and transforming them into products of higher quality or greater utility than their original state.
+In Canada, this practice is gaining popularity as part of a broader approach to sustainability and waste reduction.

 The stages of upcycling

-Upcycling starts with selecting suitable materials, checking their condition and cleaning them.
-Then the creative process intervenes, transforming the recovered materials into new, unique, high-quality pieces.
+Upcycling begins with selecting suitable materials, checking their condition, and cleaning them.
+Then comes the creative process, transforming the recovered materials into new, unique, high-quality pieces.

 -

-Ecological: Upcycling limits the use of new resources by reusing existing materials, which reduces the ecological footprint of textile production.
+Eco-friendly: Upcycling limits the use of new resources by reusing existing materials, reducing the ecological footprint of textile production.
 This practice also helps reduce the amount of waste sent to landfills.

 -